Coal is still used widely throughout Northern Ireland. Factors to consider when purchasing or using coal include price, weight and safety.

-Although less people burn coal now, it's still used widely throughout Northern Ireland with around 39,000 homes using it.
+Although fewer people burn coal now, it's still used widely throughout NI with around 39,000 homes using it.

 There are three things which may cause problems for coal consumers - price, weight and safety: